kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 The OpenAPI v3 validation schema is converted to OpenAPI v2 schema, and show up in `definitions` and `paths` fields in the [OpenAPI v2 spec](/docs/concepts/overview/kubernetes-api/#openapi-and-swagger-definitions).
-The following modifications are applied during the conversion to keep backwards compatiblity with kubectl in previous 1.13 version.
+The following modifications are applied during the conversion to keep backwards compatibility with kubectl in previous 1.13 version.
 These modifications prevent kubectl from being over-strict and rejecting valid OpenAPI schemas that it doesn't understand.
 The conversion won't modify the validation schema defined in CRD, and therefore won't affect [validation](#validation) in the API server.